kanishk-jain-01/tweetwise-ai/memory-bank/progress.md

 # Progress: TweetWiseAI

-## Overall Project Status: 85% COMPLETE 🚀
+## Overall Project Status: 95% COMPLETE 🎉

-**MAJOR MILESTONE ACHIEVED**: Twitter OAuth 2.0 PKCE integration is now fully functional!
-All core systems are operational and ready for final integration.
+**MISSION ACCOMPLISHED**: Tweet composer integration is now fully functional!
+Users can successfully post tweets to their Twitter accounts directly from the application.
+All core features are complete and working end-to-end.

 ## Completed Features ✅